Derek's Ham Radio Page

 Signal Hill On the right is an image of me visiting Signal Hill where trans-oceanic radio communications had their beginning.
 I have always had a fondness for radio technology, and as a teenager became a ham radio operator.
 I have written about my attraction to ham radio as a hobby, describing how it started as a hobby and led to a vocation.

 There is a wide variety of open source software available for hams, and I have created some of my own.
-In particular, I wrote JTmap, a program that listens to packets sent by WSJT-X, queries online databases to retrieve the call and QTH information, and displays a friendly map with information after each contact is confirmed.
-I also make use of various other open source programs for amateur radio running on a Raspberry Pi.
+In particular, I wrote JTmap, a program that listens to packets sent by WSJT-X, queries online databases to retrive call and QTH information, and displays a friendly map with information after each contact is confirmed.
+I also make use of various other open source programs for amatuer radio running on a Raspberry Pi.

 Radios

 I like to work voice on the shortwave bands such as the 20, 40, and 80 meter HF bands using a multi-band G5RV antenna and a homemade end fed antenna strung up in my back yard.
-I also work various HF digital modes, including JS8Call, FT8, WSPR, (initially using a homemade interface to a Raspberry Pi but more recently using a direct USB connection to an IC-7300 radio).
+I also work various HF digital modes (including PSK31, FT8 WSPR), initially uisng a homemade interface to a Raspberry Pi, but more recently using a drierct USB connection to an IC-7300 radio.

 shack